Snows Court: Origin and early history (1850–1880)

-Formerly known as "Snow's Alley", this historical dwelling was founded on Lot 1 of Square 28 within Foggy Bottom's primarily industrial district in the year 1858 – the lot itself being situated between 24th and 25th streets and I and K streets (NW; intersecting with New Hampshire Avenue) as indicated by the empty lot in the bottom right hand corner of the square as indicated in Boschke's map of Washington City in 1857.
+Formerly known as "Snow's Alley," this historical dwelling was founded on Lot 1 of Square 28 within Foggy Bottom's Historic District, primarily industrial district in the year 1858, the lot itself being situated between 24th and 25th Streets and I and K Streets NW (intersecting with New Hampshire Avenue) as indicated by the empty lot in the southeast (bottom right-hand) corner of the block in Boschke's 1857 map of Washington City.

 Snow's Court was originally constructed by C.A.
 Snow, a private landowner and long-time resident of Foggy Bottom, as well as the publisher of one of Washington, D.C.'s foremost news publications, the National Intelligencer.
-Snow subdivided his lot into several, smaller installations as exampled in G.M.
+Snow subdivided his lot into several smaller installations as shown in G.M.
 Hopkins's map of Snow's Court in 1887.
-These include construction of a greenhouse (relatively larger in comparison than standard alley home plot) and an additional four frame-houses from which he derived a source of profit by renting these subdivided plots to a contingent of four Irish immigrants, one of whom Snow was reported to have personally employed at the greenhouse to tend to its upkeep while Snow himself most likely followed the common trend of residing off-site from his development.
+These include construction of a greenhouse (relatively larger in comparison than standard alley home plot) and an additional four frame-houses.
+Snow rented these subdivided plots to four Irish immigrants, one of whom Snow was reported to have personally employed at the greenhouse to tend to its upkeep.
+Snow himself most likely resided off-site.

 Social life

-At its founding, Snow's Court was a predominately Irish alley, but during the Civil War it became a barracks for disabled soldiers in the Union Army kicking out all the Irishmen.
+At its founding, Snow's Court was home to a predominately Irish population, but during the Civil War the Union Army used it as a barracks for disabled soldiers, evicting the Irish tenants.
 After the Civil War, an influx of freed African Americans came to city looking for housing.
 With few low-income options, they flocked to the alleys, including Snow's Court.
-This dramatic increase in population led to severe overcrowding issues which exacerbated other problems such as unsanitary living situations and the spread of disease.
+This dramatic increase in population led to severe overcrowding, which exacerbated other problems such as unsanitary living situations and the spread of disease.

-Snow's Court had a history of high crime rates and a reputation for being a dangerous neighborhood.
-Residents were perceived as being cruel towards outsiders, but with a deep connection to each other.
-It was considered a close-knit neighborhood where members were reliant on one another for help.
+Snow's Court was one of Washington's many working class alleyways, which had a history of high crime rates and a reputation for being dangerous during the late 19th and 20th centuries.
+Residents were linked by ties of mutual aid, and each alley was a close-knit neighborhood where members knew each other on sight and excluded outsiders.
+Middle-class Washington residents in particular were unlikely to enter the alleys.
 Their defensive attitude made it difficult for people to move in, but once a person became part of the alley they were involved in the community for a lifetime.
-Snow's Court, like other alleys, obviously had its problems.
-These included overcrowding, low socioeconomic status among residents, and high rates of disease.

 Living conditions

-By the end of 1870, Snows Court had over 300 inhabitants, far more than the dwellings were originally equipped to handle.
-In the early 1870s, The Board of Health considered the dwellings uninhabitable.
+By the end of 1870, Snow's Court had over 300 inhabitants, far more than the dwellings were equipped to house.
+In the early 1870s, the Board of Health considered the dwellings uninhabitable.
 In the Second Annual Report of the Board of Health, there were over 1,500 nuisances in alley dwellings in 1873.
-These nuisances included overcrowding, no drainage, leaking roofs, low grade building structures, insufficient sheltering conditions, and disease epidemics.
+These nuisances included overcrowding, no drainage, leaking roofs, low-grade building structures, insufficient sheltering conditions, and disease epidemics.

 From the results of this preliminary investigation the objections to our alleys may be summarized as follows: